leeftk/leeftk/README.md

-## Hi there and welcome to my page! 👋

 #### <center> My name is 33Audits.I am a Smart Contract Auditor who previously worked as a Solidity Developer at ConsenSys.</center></bold>